 All official transcripts (raised seal with Registrar's signature, security paper, and without "Issued to Student" stamped on them) from all universities attended noting that credit was accepted toward the completion of the bachelor's degree are required for applicants holding a bachelor's degree.
-Troy University undergraduates must also request an official transcript to be sent to the appropriate TROY location.
+Troy University undergraduates do NOT need to provide a transcript.
 All official transcripts showing the completion of the bachelor's, master's, or higher degree are required for applicants holding a master's or higher degree.
 These transcripts must be sent directly from the previous university or college directly to and be filed in the Admissions Office of the Troy University campus to which the student is applying.
-Failure to report all universities previously attended may result in denial and/ or dismissal.
+Failure to report all universities previously attended may result in denial and/or dismissal.
 Applicants are responsible for requesting official transcripts from each institution previously attended.
 The Admissions Office will assist students in completing transcript requests.
 Applicants who have not completed the undergraduate degree are required to submit one official transcript at the time of application and one official transcript upon completion of the degree.
 Once the Application for Admission is on file, all transcripts submitted become the property of Troy University and will not be returned.
+Transcripts should be sent to the appropriate address: